philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 steps.

 1. The [`nest_dotted` function](../../language/functions/nest_dotted.md)
-   reverses the Zeek NDJSON logger's "flattening" of nested records, e.g., how it populates a field named `id.orig_h` rather than creating a field `id` with sub-field `orig_h` inside it.
+   reverses the Zeek JSON logger's "flattening" of nested records, e.g., how it populates a field named `id.orig_h` rather than creating a field `id` with sub-field `orig_h` inside it.
 Restoring the original nesting now gives us the option to reference the embedded record named `id` in the Zed language